GeetikaSh/Data-Science-Interview-Practice/L1_vs_L2_Regularization.md

 ## Elastic Net: Combining L1 and L2

 - **Definition**: Elastic Net combines **L1 and L2 regularization**, allowing a balance between feature selection and model stability.
+- ElasticNet combines L1 and L2 penalties.
+It's useful when:
+  - You suspect some irrelevant features (→ L1).
+  - But also need stability across correlated features (→ L2).
+It provides a flexible regularization strategy with both sparsity and smoothness.

 - **Formula**:

 $$